Marioalexsan/AutoSaver/AutoSaver/_Thunderstore/README.md

 # AutoSaver

-Automatically backups your character save and Spike's inventory on game load, quit and every 4 minutes.
+Automatically backups your character save and Spike's inventory on game load, quit, manual saves, and every 4 minutes of time elapsed since last save.

 Up to 15 saves are stored.
 You can configure both the number of saves stored and the automatic save interval in `BepInEx/config/Marioalexsan.AutoSaver.cfg`.

 You can also configure the mod to trigger autosaving whenever the map instance changes.

 If you have [EasySettings](https://thunderstore.io/c/atlyss/p/Nessie/EasySettings/), then Autosaver will provide UI options for configuring some of the settings in its mod menu.

+If you have [MoreBankTabsFixed](https://thunderstore.io/c/atlyss/p/SnivyXXY/MoreBankTabsFixed/), then AutoSaver will also save the extra slots created by that mod.

 # Restoring saves from backups